sboli/twmn/README.markdown

 twmn
 ====
-A notification system adapted to work with tiling window managers. `twmn` is 2 different tools:
+A notification system for tiling window managers. `twmn` is two things:

-`twmnc` is a command line tool to send notification requests to `twmnd`.
-You can also use `notify-send` for a similar purpose, even though `twmnc` is more powerful.
+`twmnc`: command line tool to send notifications to `twmnd`.
+You can also use `notify-send` for a similar purpose, but `twmnc` is more powerful.
 See `twmnc --help` for more information.

-`twmnd` is the daemon listening to notification requests and showing them one after another.
-Its configuration is done in the INI format at `~/.config/twmn/twmn.conf`.
-The file is created with a default configuration when `twmnd` is launched for the first time.
+`twmnd`: daemon listening to notification requests and showing them one after another.
+Configure it at `~/.config/twmn/twmn.conf`.
+The file is generated the first time `twmnd` is launched.

 Notifications are shown in a one-line bar called the notification slide.
 They can be navigated through and activated with shortcuts.

-See `twmn.conf`.
+See `twmn.conf` for more information.

 About twmn.conf